UCL/open-source-dashboard/README.md

 ![UCL Logo](app/public/images/ucl-dark-light-mode-adaptive.svg)

-# Open Source Metrics Dashboard
+# [Open Source Metrics Dashboard][dashboard]

-This dashboard shows an overview of UCL's open source repository health.
+This [dashboard] shows an overview of UCL's open source repository health.
 It is a fork from [GitHub community projects](https://github-community-projects.github.io/org-metrics-dashboard) that has been fixed up by our colleagues over in the [@neuroinformatics-unit](https://github.com/neuroinformatics-unit) and by a team of open-source enthusiasts from [Advanced Research Computing](https://ucl.ac.uk/arc).

 - [Upstream documentation](https://github.com/github-community-projects/org-metrics-dashboard/blob/main/README.md#setting-up-the-project-for-your-organization).